telstra/open-kilda/docs/design/applications/apps.md

 ## Kafka API

 ### Messaging
-Command for the new exclusion on flow endpoint
+Command for the new exclusion(special rule that filters  to be mirrored traffic by 5 tuple) on flow endpoint.

     {
       "clazz": "org.openkilda.applications.command.CommandMessage",